Nahid Hagigat

 Nahid Hagigat or Nahid Haghighat (ناهید حقیقت; b.
 1943) is an Iranian-American illustrator, printmaker and artist, located in New York City.
 She is well known for her paintings and prints with layered imagery.

 Biography

 Hagigat was born in 1943 in Iran.
-She studied at Tehran University and moved to New York to continue her art education at the New York University in 1968.
+She studied at Tehran University.

+She moved to New York to continue her art education at New York University in 1968.
 In the early 1970s she studied Fine Arts at New York University (NYU) and met her husband, artist Nicky Nodjoumi while in school.
 In the 70s she was also "one of the few female artists to address political issues at the time."
-She has a Ph.D. in Art Education from New York University (NYU) and a Ph.D. from Huntington Pacific University in Behavioral Therapy.
+She has a Ph.D. in Art Education from NYU and a Ph.D. from Huntington Pacific University in Behavioral Therapy.
 Her work is part of the permanent collection at the Metropolitan Museum of Art.